onaio/ansible-druid/README.md

 ### Extensions

-To modify the default extensions set the variable `druid_default_extensions`.
+To modify the extensions set the variable `druid_extensions`.

-If you are only interested in adding additional extensions you can add values to `druid_extra_extensions`.

 ### Ports